Analysis: Writing Style

 Yo, you're reading Moby-Dick, not Dick and Jane.
 This is an amazing (and hilarious) novel, but it takes a wee bit of work to get into the swing of Melville's writing.

-One example of what we mean when we argue that the style of Moby-Dick is convoluted is to read the third paragraph of Chapter 42 ("The Whiteness of the Whale"), which, you might notice, is a single, 471-word sentence.
+What do we mean when we say that the style of Moby-Dick is convoluted?
+Well, just check out the third paragraph of Chapter 42 ("The Whiteness of the Whale").
+This paragraph is, you might notice, a 471-word sentence.

 Aside from those more obvious considerations touching Moby Dick, which could not but occasionally awaken in any man's soul some alarm, there was another thought, or rather vague, nameless horror concerning him, which at times by its intensity completely overpowered all the rest; and yet so mystical and well nigh ineffable was it, that I almost despair of putting it in a comprehensible form.
 (42.2)

 Apart from just being complicated and highly wrought (that is, elaborately crafted), Melville’s style in Moby-Dick is ornamented by really complex diction: "He was intent on an audacious, immitigable, and supernatural revenge" (41.23).
-Even when Melville’s sentence structure is straightforward, Melville uses complex, ornate vocabulary to generate a sense of grandeur and magnitude, elevating the dignity of the novel.
+Even when Melville’s sentence structure is straightforward, Melville uses complex, ornate vocabulary to generate a sense of grandeur and magnitude.